hackerb9/vt340test/charset/charmap.md

   the same as the standard ASCII.
 Are these the "soft fonts"?
 Do I replace them in firmware?

-* Each login session can have a different soft font (downloadable replacement character set).
+* Each login session can have a different soft font (AKA "DRCS", "downloadable replacement character set") which can define 96 new characters.